-As inflation rates soar in many countries, businesses need to consider the impact of rising costs, persisting supply chain pressures, and raw material shortages on their operations and make any needed changes to remain resilient amidst a changing environment.
-Of the threats you want to mitigate for of is the impact on your insurance program during inflation.
+As inflation rates soar in many countries, businesses need to consider the impact of rising costs, persisting supply chain pressures, and raw material shortages on their operations.
+It is key to make any needed changes to remain resilient amidst a changing environment.
+Out of the threats you want to mitigate for is the impact on your insurance program during inflation.
 A good place to start is to fully understand the direct and indirect cost impact on your current insurance spend and policies.

 It is important to consider the adequacy of your current insurance program in terms of loss limits, indemnity periods, coverage extensions or limitations and the risk of underinsurance/over-insurance.
 Assessing and reviewing your current insurance program will ensure you have optimal coverage and mitigate for unexpected losses in the event you need to make a claim.

 One such implication is the increased risk of underinsurance – when the level of insurance taken out is not enough to cover the cost of rebuilding, repairing or replacing insured items following a claim.

 Clearly, a high rate of inflation tells us that prices are rising fast, so even insurance that may have been appropriate six months ago, may now be insufficient – for instance rising material costs may mean the cost of re-instating a property may now exceed the cost declared in a property insurance policy.
 Similarly, if an insured asset has risen beyond the value declared in an insurance policy, this can also create an underinsurance risk.

 As asset values increase, your insurance policy needs to accurately reflect their replacement value according to the new market value of reinstatement.
 Now more than ever, it is important to have your assets professionally valued and substantiated.
 Here are 8 Questions to ask when insuring assets to avoid unexpected losses.